 - 20% will earn a high school diploma or the equivalent.

-In January 2018 this goal, known as the 40-40-20 education goal, was clarified to focus on young Oregonians, starting with the class of 2025.
+This goal, known as the 40-40-20 education goal, was later clarified to focus on young Oregonians, starting with the class of 2025.

 Editorial Listing ShortCode:

 Oregon legislatures recognize the value of higher education and how it impacts the economic structure of the state, so they are working hard to provide competitive schools, generous financial aid packages, and convenient online learning opportunities for all citizens.